shushankai/shushank.github.io/_posts/2025-04-06-manual-backprop.markdown

 This blog isn’t just a technical walkthrough—it’s a story about why enduring the grind of manual backpropagation pays off, what you discover along the way, and how it rewires your grasp of neural networks.

-*Change: Slightly rephrased the last sentence for a more engaging hook and replaced "subjecting yourself to the agony" with "enduring the grind" to align with the title’s tone.*

 ---